Skip to content

 What plumbing and drainage work isn’t covered by home insurance?

-Unfortunately, your home buildings insurance policy isn’t likely to cover things like general maintenance work, wear and tear, or boilers over a certain age.
+Unfortunately, your home buildings insurance policy isn’t likely to cover things like general maintenance work or wear and tear.
 That’s because home insurance is designed to protect you against unexpected events rather than natural deterioration.

 Home insurance policies will often also exclude things like: